How do you get rich in a poor country?

-I come from Africa and growing up I realized that it’s easy to believe that you’re destined for poverty.
+I come from Africa and growing up I realized that it’s easy to believe that one was destined for poverty.
 In fact most people believe that those who become rich did so either by stealing or chance.
 So young people grow up believing that because their parents were poor, it is normal if they were also poor.

 Thus, conditioning is the major reason why people are poor in Africa.
 The moment you begin to change your beliefs and study how money works, you will understand that there is a formula to wealth creation.

 It’s our habits that define us and this is even so when it comes to making money.
 An essential part of the science of getting rich is the development of effective money habits.
 The basic money habits that can make you rich in the long term are simple but can be difficult to keep by many people.